 Hosel: Check the Joints Before Buying

-It’s a small part that most of the people ignore that fact that it’s very important to have a good joint between the head and the shaft.
+It’s a small part that most of the people ignore the fact that it’s very important to have a good joint between the head and the shaft.
 These parts have to be tighter and stiff otherwise the vibration may not be delivered accurately to the handle.

 A better quality of irons for golfers will have a tighter and less vibrating hostel, so check this out before buying your intermediate iron.